Welcome to English (1-30) 30,0 Credits

 Information from the course co-ordinator

-Since this course runs at 50%, you must be prepared to allocate 20 hours of study per week, including class attendance, reading and writing assignments.
-Studying for 15 credits in one term is like a half-time job.
+As this course runs at 50 percent study pace, you should plan to devote approximately 20 hours per week to lectures, seminars, reading and written assignments.
+Studying 15 credits in one term is equivalent to a half-time workload.

-It is important that you log onto Canvas in good time before the course starts, since this will be our main channel for communication.
-This is where you will find material about our course such as the timetable, instructions, and additional resources.
-This is also where general announcements concerning the course will be posted.
-The email client will be used to send individual messages when necessary.
-Therefore, check the course page and your email regularly.
-Please note that the Canvas calendar is not your class schedule; it only indicates deadlines for Canvas assignments.
-Use the link to the “Course Schedule” to access your class schedule.
+It is important that you log in to Canvas well before the course starts, as this will be our main channel for communication.
+Canvas is where you will find essential course material such as the timetable, instructions and additional resources.
+It is also where the course coordinator will post general announcements about the course.
+The email client will be used when individual communication is required.
+You should therefore check both the course page and your email regularly and make sure that your Canvas notifications are activated.
+Please note that the Canvas calendar is not your class schedule; it only shows deadlines for Canvas assignments.
+Your class schedule is available in Kronox through the university website.

 We will meet in a virtual classroom using Zoom.
-Information on how to access this classroom will be posted in Canvas.
-For us all to be able to benefit from a good quality of reception it is recommended that you use broadband and not a wireless connection.
-It is also important that you use a good headset with a microphone instead of the microphone on the computer only.
-A good camera is also essential for communicative purposes.
-Unfortunately, iPads, tablets, and cellphones do not work well for this activity.
+Information about how to access the Zoom classroom will be posted on Canvas.
+To ensure good audio and video quality, it is important that you have a stable and reliable internet connection.
+It is also important that you use a headset with a microphone instead of relying on your computer’s built-in microphone.
+A functioning camera is essential for communication during seminars and other interactive activities.
+Please note that iPads and iPhones do not work sufficiently for these purposes.

 Contact